-Pack 42 has called Black Mountain, NC home for 33 years.
+Pack 42 has called Black Mountain, NC home for 35 years.
 We serve 1st through 5th grade boys from Art Space, Asheville Christian Academe, W. D. Williams Elementary, Black Mountain Primary and Black Mountain Elementary schools.
 However, any 6 to 10 year old boys from the surrounding area is welcome to join our pack.
-Any boys over the age of 11 or 6th grade can join our Boy Scout Troop 42.
+Any boys the age of 11 or 6th grade can join our Boy Scout Troop 42.

 We are a vibrant, growing, active Pack!
 Our boys meet in small grade-level assigned groups, called Dens.
 Each den has a volunteer adult leader and assistant leader(s).
 In scouting we strive to instill leadership skills, religious morals (all domination's welcome), diversity, self respect and most of all Education with a FUN Twist.
 The BEST part of Scouts is watching them grow and triumph.
 Scouts is just not a youth program, it's a family involvement.
 We encourage your entire family to join your scout.
-Were else can you have your son enrolled in United States of America only 104 year old youth program and be part of all the activities.
+Were else can you have your son enrolled in United States of America 105 year old youth program and be part of all the activities.
 We encourage sports; but as a parent you have to take the sideline.
 In Scouting you get to be apart of the experience 100%.
-If you enjoy helping the community, learning survival skills, taking care of the environment, practicing non-violent skills, camping, hiking, fishing and just being outdoors then Scouting is a place for you and your son to be.
+If you enjoy helping the community, learning leadership skills, taking care of the environment, practicing non-violent skills, camping, hiking, fishing and just being outdoors then Scouting is a place for you and your son to be.
 They learn all sort of skills that will help them through life.
 A scout will earn all sorts of rewards as they progress through the ranks and helps build them up into young men of our community.

 Like all Cub Scout Packs, we belong to a regional council.
 Ours is the Daniel Boone Council of the Boy Scouts of America (BSA)